 You can organize a swap event, in the community hall maybe, where people come and swap things that they no longer use – clothes, books, appliances – whatever you can think of.

 And in return people donate an amount for the cause.

 The 50-50 Club

-It may be the oldest trick in the block, but remains as one of the most used ideas for children.
+It may be the oldest trick in the book, but it remains a good one.